 After learning how alcohol affects the brain, it’s easy to feel discouraged.
 But here’s the most important thing to remember: your brain is incredibly resilient.
 The changes that happen from drinking are not a life sentence.
 Your brain has a remarkable ability to repair itself, a quality known as neuroplasticity.
 This means it can form new connections and pathways as you change your habits.
 Just as your brain adapted to alcohol, it can adapt to its absence.
 This healing process is at the core of recovery.
 It’s not just about willpower; it’s about giving your brain the time and space it needs to rewire itself.

-How Your Brain Recovers When You Reduce or Stop Drinking
+What Happens to Your Brain When You Stop Drinking?

 When you cut back on drinking, you give your brain a chance to start healing.
 It’s constantly adapting, and just as it learned to function with alcohol, it can learn to function without it.
 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) confirms that the brain can "heal and form healthy new patterns during recovery."
 This process involves repairing communication pathways and rebalancing important chemicals like dopamine.
 As your brain recovers, you might notice clearer thinking, a more stable mood, and less intense cravings.
 It’s a gradual process of your brain finding its way back to its baseline.